marcospatzer/postgresql/README.md

 show all;
 ```

-# PostgreSQL databases by size descending
+# databases by size descending
 ```
 SELECT
   datname,